DuaneAbrames/rsnapshot-docker/README.md

 /foo -> additional mounted diretory to be backed up **for me, this is a persistent SMB mount to another machine whose goodies I also want to back up**

-I run two of these, the one on my backup server has all the bells and whistles on (cron jobs, logs, etc.) on the backup server, and on the primary (source) server, I install it but dont' really configure anything, it just acts as the ssh-target for the other one, with each backup source mounted as a root folder (eg /media)
+I run two of these, the one on my backup server has all the bells and whistles on (scheduled jobs, logs, etc.) on the backup server, and on the primary (source) server, I install it but dont' really configure anything other than ssh keys, it just acts as the ssh-target for the other one, with each backup source mounted as a root folder (eg /media)

 A note about my backups:
 I have these lines configured in rsnapshot.conf: